bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-3-8">2.3.8 Enhanced HTML5 Video Players</h3>
 <!------------------------------------------------------------------------------------------------>

 There are numerous "enhanced" video players; most are free and open source, some are commercial.
 They offer lots of features, which are listed below.
-Not all of these features are available in every player, this list just illustrates what can be added to the standard <video> element.
+Not all of these features are available in every player, this list just illustrates what can be added to the standard &lt;video&gt; element.

-We call them "HTML5 enhanced video players" because on top of being based on the <video> element, they come with custom features, custom look'n'feel, chapters, etc., based on a JavaScript API that makes such customization possible.
+We call them "HTML5 enhanced video players" because on top of being based on the &lt;video&gt; element, they come with custom features, custom look'n'feel, chapters, etc., based on a JavaScript API that makes such customization possible.

 <h4>Accessible players</h4>